vivek-pr/datahub-custom-code/docs/95_verifier.md

 `tools/verify_poc.py` orchestrates the assertions described in the issue:

-1. Cluster readiness — nodes ready, critical workloads running.
+1. Cluster readiness — nodes ready, namespaces present, critical workloads running.
-2. DataHub health — GraphQL health check plus tag roundtrip.
+2. DataHub health — GraphQL health check plus tag roundtrip to confirm write/read path.
+3. Postgres health — verifies tenant credentials (`SELECT 1`), proves cross-tenant access is denied, and captures a baseline snapshot of PII columns.
-3. Metadata — ensures the ingested Postgres dataset exists and PII tags are present.
+4. Metadata — ensures the ingested dataset exists, records PII-tagged schema fields, and caches the pre-tokenization row set for later comparisons.
-4. Tokenization run — triggers tokenization and asserts `rowsAffected > 0`.
-5. Idempotency probe — confirms repeated triggers do not mutate data.
-6. Negative path — executes a dry-run request that must fail without data changes.
-7. Observability — captures logs and verifies required log files.
+5. Tokenization run — triggers the action, waits for DataHub run metadata, checks that `rowsAffected > 0`, validates the DataProcessInstance context (tenant, columns, external URL), and confirms the database values now match the deterministic token pattern.
+6. Idempotency probe — replays the same `request_id`, asserts the run is successful but `rowsAffected == 0`, and verifies the database snapshot is unchanged.
+7. Negative path — restores the dataset to the baseline values, temporarily revokes the tenant's `UPDATE` grant, triggers another run (expecting failure with zero writes), then re-enables permissions and re-applies tokenization so the system returns to a healthy state.
+8. Observability — collects logs for DataHub + worker pods, confirms the actions log has `tenant_id` and `rows_affected`, verifies a request identifier is available (log or run context), and pings the metrics endpoint when it is exposed via environment configuration.

 Each step emits structured status in `report.json`.
 On failure, the verifier exits non-zero, leaving the stack intact for debugging (unless you re-run `make poc:smoke`, which always